-Strategy: Reduce the amount single use plastics being used at retailers, restaurants and events across the Village
+Strategy: Reduce the amount single use plastics being used at retailers, restaurants and events across the Village of River Forest.

 • Educate residents on the harm single use plastic has on the environment.

 • Inform residents of alternatives to single use plastics.